SpadarShut/vPause/README.md

 --------

 * Addressbar button to play/pause the player which appears only when you play a song
-* A configurable action on double clicking the button: play previous track, play next track, or toggle repeat
+* A configurable action on double clicking the button: play previous track, play next track, toggle repeat, switch to the tab with player, add current song to my audio
 * Hotkeys allow to switch tracks, play, pause, control volume *
 * Optionally show track time on the button
 * Hovering the button will show a tooltip with current track title and duration